ddc-java-21/noted-dobisike/docs/index.md

 * Google cloud console
   * [`Service`](https://console.cloud.google.com/welcome?inv=1&invt=Ab2UqQ&project=carbon-beanbag-463816-j5)
   * Will hande user authentification for sign-in
-  * This app will be able to be used once initial sign-in is complete, and they don't sign out
+  * This app will be able to be used once the initial sign-in is complete, and they don't sign out

 ## Stretch goals and possible enhancements